Constant payoff in zero-sum stochastic games: Strong constant payoff property

-The aim of this section is to prove our main result: Theorem \ref{paiement_constant_SP}.
-Roughly speaking, we want to prove that the constant payoff property, which is true for any optimal Puiseux strategy profile, holds for \emph{any} couple of optimal strategies.
-The main idea is the following: an equivalence between the strong payoff property and the convergence to $0$ of the discounted values of a certain class of Markov decision processes.
-We start with a technical property for real sequences, from which we derive an equivalent formulation of the strong payoff property. \\
+We now prove our main result: Theorem \ref{paiement_constant_SP}.
+Roughly speaking, we want to prove that the constant payoff property, which is true for any optimal Puiseux strategy profile, holds for \emph{any} pair of optimal strategies.
+The main idea is the following: an equivalence between the strong constant payoff property and the convergence to $0$ of the values of a certain class of discounted Markov decision processes.
+We start with a technical property for real sequences, from which we derive an equivalent formulation of the strong constant payoff property. \\

 For each $k \in K$, define $X^1_{\lambda}(k)\subset \De(I)$ (resp., $X^2_{\lambda}(k)\subset \De(J)$) the set of optimal strategies for Player $1$ (resp., 2) in the one-shot zero-sum game with action sets $I$ and $J$ and payoff: